Turn-by-turn navigation

 tomTomNavigation.stop()

-If navigation was not started, the stop method will have no effect.
+If navigation has not been started, calling the stop method has no effect.

 Updating the route